neilsustc/neilsustc.github.io/notes/2016-spring/computer-organization.md

 ## 4.1 Introduction

-Chapter 1 explains that the performance of a computer is determined by three key factors: *instrcution count*, *clock cycle time*, and *clock per instruction*(CPI).
+Chapter 1 explains that the performance of a computer is determined by three key factors: *instrcution count*, *clock per instruction*(CPI), and *clock cycle time*.

 Chapter 2 explains that the instruction set architecture determine the *instruction count* required for a given program.